 Need something to brighten up your office?
 But a few colourful pictures just won't make the impact you want?
 Check out this insane installation by New York City design studio, Soft Lab, created for Behance's new offices in the Big Apple.

 With the workspace spread out over two floors, Soft Lab was tasked with creating something that would connect the levels via the central staircase.
-Which is why the stairs became the ideal site to produce an installation that extends to both floors and can be seen from anywhere in the office.
+This is why the stairs became the ideal site to produce an installation that extends to both floors and can be seen from anywhere in the office.

 "We randomly mixed other secondary colours to make the piece more vibrant.
-At the top of the stairs the piece frames a singular feature light fixture above the landing of the stairway and hangs down to frame some of the communal office seating at the base."
+At the top of the stairs, the piece frames a singular feature light fixture above the landing of the stairway and hangs down to frame some of the communal office seating at the base."